splatterlinge/Splatterlinge/README.md

 Ununoctium [![Build Status](https://travis-ci.org/zwostein/Ununoctium.png)](https://travis-ci.org/zwostein/Ununoctium)
 ==========

-Nothing yet here - just a basic example on how to mix Qt and OpenGL.
+Nothing here yet - just a basic example on how to mix Qt with OpenGL and some graphics experiments.